Edwards-R/understanding_docs/Next thing/Understandings Guide.md

 - Private reference collections
 - Academic data collection

-Currently, there is a lack of awareness as to what *can* be done - with current technology, design patterns, and resources - to create archival biological nomenclature.
+Currently, there is a lack of awareness as to what *can* be done to create archival biological nomenclature with current technology, design patterns, and resources.
 Consequently, the vast majority of users of the above list of systems are either unaware of the potential for nomenclature and taxonomy to diverge, or unaware of solutions to manage such occurrences.

 An Understandings system may be run in many formats, from highly complex, specifically designed, custom packages, all the way to a piece of paper or Excel spreadsheet.
 Understandings systems running on lower-technology solutions, such as paper or Excel, are advised to focus on small sub-groupings of < 50 taxa due to the workload of manual management.
 However, it *is* possible to manage larger groupings using lower-technology solutions.